 The cooking method can make a huge difference to the food's GI as cooking breaks down the cellular structure of a food, making it easier to digest and raise blood glucose levels.
 Overcooking will boost the GI of food.
 For example, porridge has a higher GI than plain rice (83 vs 69), soft-cooked pasta has a higher GI than al dente pasta (58 vs 43), and mashed potato has a higher GI than a whole baked potato (73 vs 60).
 Overcooking pasta, for instance, contributes to starch gelatinisation, which then raises the GI.
 High heat cooking methods like baking or frying will raise GI as compared to lower heat methods like sautéing (cooking them quickly in a bit of fat) or parboiling (partially cooking them in boiling liquid).
 For example, baked or deep frying potato will cause GI to increase to 83 and 70 while boiling it achieves a GI of 59.

-3) Does your meal contain fat, fibers or protein?
+3) Does your carbohydrate meal contain other ingredients such as fat, fibers or protein?